Request a street name change

 P.O.
 Box 1088

-3. Unless it is initiated by a Council member, the case cannot be brought before Council or set for a public hearing until more than 50% of the property owners respond with their signature of agreement.
+- Unless directed by Council resolution, the application cannot be brought before Council or scheduled for a public hearing until more than 50% of the property owners have signed the agreement.

-• If 100% of the property owners respond in agreement – there is no requirement for public hearing.
+- If 100% of the property owners respond in agreement, there is no requirement for a public hearing before the City Council considers the application for approval.

-• If less than 100% respond with their agreement – a public hearing is required.
+- If fewer than 100% respond in agreement, a public hearing is required.